 ● Cat 7 TIA/EIA Recognition

 Nope, a big no!
-Cat 7 is not recognized by TIA and EIA organization which means, no tech support when you need any assistance, and challenging to make sure of an appropriate cat 7 installation.
+Cat 7 is not recognized by the TIA and EIA organization, which means there is no tech support when you need any assistance, and challenging to make sure of appropriate cat 7 installations.